CGenie/logsink/server/README.md

 ```

 Swagger-UI container is included so you can inspect the docs by going to <http://localhost:6788>.
+You need to click on 'Authorize' button and type in the sample token `logsink-token`.

 ## Things to do
 ### Authentication